Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: Related Work

 \section{Related Work}

-Our work is situated at the intersection of three areas of inquiry in the HCI and AI literature, spanning work conceptualizing and realizing end-user interface agents, empirical studies of Human-AI collaboration, and evaluations of models and agents.
+Our work is situated at the intersection of three areas of inquiry in the HCI and AI literature: the design and evolution of interface agents, evaluations of AI agents and LLMs, and empirical studies of human-AI interaction.